-Tools to Service Serpentine Belts
+Tools To Service Serpentine Belts

 Don’t Fight It

 If you are still fighting belt tensioners with 3/8” breaker bar and wrenches, there are better solutions.
-For under $100 there are serpentine belt kits that can help you get the right angle and attachment point on a tensioner to remove the old belt and install the new belt.
+There are serpentine belt kits that can help you get the right angle and attachment point on a tensioner to remove the old belt and install the new belt.

 Going Straight